 The Southeast/Southwest People of Color Legal Scholarship Conference sponsors a student writing competition each year that is open to all students enrolled in an ABA-accredited law school during the academic year.
 Typically, entries will be a scholarly paper fit for publication in a law review (20-page length minimum).
-The paper is due on Monday, December 2, 2013.
+The papers for the 2014 competition were due on Monday, December 2, 2013.

 ELIGIBILITY: The competition is open to all students currently enrolled in an ABA-accredited law school during the 2014-2015 academic year.
 The student must be a current J.D. candidate.